Frequently Asked Questions

 - How to pay your rent

-- How do you get information on living at Toronto Community Housing?
+- How do you get information on living in Toronto Community Housing?

 - How do I make a Freedom of Information Request?